 Visit the Farmers’ Market info table (located near the entrance).
 You will pay using your SNAP/EBT card for market-specific coupons worth $1, $2, or $5.
 You can use the coupons at any vendor on eligible items.
 There is no expiration date on the coupons, so if you purchase more than you needed, come back another week to use the rest!

 One thing to note, the vendors cannot give you change.
 If the items you purchase add up to $4.75, you will not get the .25 cents back.
 We encourage vendors to work with you to get the purchase as close to the full amount as possible.

 What Can Be Purchased

 - cut flowers

 - non-food items

 The Healthy Incentive Program (HIP) is a state program that allows you to use your SNAP benefits to buy fruits and vegetables from a HIP authorized farm or vendor.
 You will receive $1 for each dollar you spend on eligible fruits and vegetables, up to a monthly limit.
-We have three vendors at the market who accept HIP – Gibney Gardens, Long Hill Orchard, and Wally’s Vegetables.
+2020 vendors accepting HIP are currently being confirmed and will be posted here as soon as possible.
 You do NOT need our coupons to take advantage of HIP, just go straight to the vendor.

 News About the Program

 Both SNAP and HIP are programs made possible through a generous grant from the MA Department of Transitional Assistance.